 The provisions of this section shall apply to buildings or portions thereof undergoing a change of occupancy classification.
 This includes a change of occupancy classification within a group as well as a change of occupancy classification from one group to a different group or where there is a change of occupancy within a space where there is a different fire protection system threshold requirement in Chapter 9 of the International Building Code.
 Such buildings shall also comply with Sections 1002 through 1011.
-The application of requirements for the change of occupancy shall be as set forth in Sections 1012.1.1 through 1012.1.4.
-A change of occupancy, as defined in Section 202, without a corresponding change of occupancy classification shall comply with Section 1001.2.
+The application of requirements for the change of occupancy, as defined in Section 202, without a corresponding change of occupancy classification shall comply with Section 1001.2.
 For the purposes of this section, Group R-3 shall also include detached one- and two-family dwellings and townhouses.